Introduction to Common Works Registration

 Learning by Doing

 If you want to learn more about CWR you are just in the right place.
 You may try to create your own first CWR with our Minimal CWR tool.
-(Just use any three-letter value for Sender Code and 199 for all IPI Name numbers, if you do not have your own.)

 The resulting downloaded file can be opened in any text editor, and you can upload it to our Visual CWR Validator for detailed examination.
 You can repeat this process until you figure things out.
 Of course, there is the official documentation for all definitions.